tardate/LittleCodingKata/perl/about/README.md

 The brew version of Perl will be used as long as `/opt/homebrew/bin` is prefixed to the `PATH` environment variable.

+Note: to ensure executable scripts invoke the correct perl version, the shebang line must be correct.

+* `#!/usr/bin/perl` - will invoke the system Perl
+* `#!/usr/bin/env perl` - will invoke the brew version of Perl

+### Installing Modules

 Using [cpan](https://metacpan.org/pod/cpan) to install modules from [CPAN](https://www.cpan.org/):

 ```sh